 For that reason, the technical aspects of SEO are less prominent and needle-moving.
 When your website is under 10,000 pages (and that’s on the high side in this space), it’s less common to see complex technical issues pop up.

 This doesn’t mean they can’t happen or that you should completely ignore technical SEO.
-Rather, SEO in this industry tends to take on a different form.
+Rather, SEO in the financial industry tends to take on a different form.
 In our experience, a common SEO department for a finance firm actually looks something like this:

 This is because most of the SEO problems that exist in this space occur at the page level.
 This requires custom, thoughtful content and user experience work in order to win each query.
 Compared to a company like Amazon, which often scales out its infrastructure to thousands of pages and has to consider things like crawl budget, large-scale analysis is rarely possible on a smaller website.